 These conflict with the sophisticated exterior but are not on display all the time and are very useful.
 We especially liked the ‘soften butter’ button which is excellent when baking.

-It is easy to clean and incredibly quiet, which is a huge perk for those who have open-plan kitchen, dining and living rooms.
+It is easy to clean and incredibly quiet, which is a huge perk for those who have an open-plan kitchen, dining and living rooms.
 The soft-close door is brilliant and further accentuates the luxury aesthetic.

 However, while it’s more space-efficient than having several appliances, it is big and requires a good chunk of counter space.